 Decluttering your home is an essential, but forgotten part of strengthening your mental well-being.
 Loneliness, social isolation, and mental health issues, like depression can cause you to neglect your home.
-An unorganized living space does nothing but make you even more anxious.
+Unorganized living space does nothing but makes you even more anxious.

 Still, if nothing works and you notice that your mental health is continuously deteriorating, seeking online counseling from a mental health expert would be the best option.